latchset/custodia/docs/source/quick.rst

    $ curlq http://localhost/

-It fails because we change authorization and we do not allow '/' anymore, only pths under /secrets/ are now allowed.
+It fails because we change authorization and we do not allow '/' anymore, only paths under /secrets/ are now allowed.
 However if you try to fetch any random path under /secrets that will also fail!
-This is because the UserNameSpace handler allows to access only containers under the specified paththat are named exactly as the authenticating user.
+This is because the UserNameSpace handler allows to access only containers under the specified path that are named exactly as the authenticating user.

 So try this::